findlay-forsblom/2DT00E-DegreeProject/Server/README.md

 ```

 ### Environment variables
 The server uses environent variables for sensitive information, such as API keys, etc. They are store in a file named .env, which is not uploaded to the repository and therefore needs to be created before running the application.
+Upon clarity of how the variables are defined, please visit the documentation respectively.

 | Environment variable | Description |
 | --- | --- |